 What is a Text File?

-The files on your computer all end in a three letter extensions.
+The files on your computer all end in a three letter extension.
 Microsoft Word files will have a different three letter extension from Microsoft Excel files.
 The extension is used to identify one file type from another.
 That way, Excel won't try to open Word files, or vice versa.
 You can just write some code to strip the last three letters from the file name, and then check that these three letters are the ones you want.
 Rather like the code you wrote to strip the last three letters from an email address.

 Text files have an extension that ends in .txt.
 The Windows operating system gives you a good, basic Text Editor in Notepad.
 The Notepad programme allows you to save files with the .txt extension.
 In other words, as Text Files.
 These Text Files can then be opened by a wide variety of programmes.